tzolic/tzolic.github.io/README.md

 1. Establish a professional online presence
 2. Showcase my skills and experience in computer science
 3. Make it easy for potential employers and clients to contact me
-4. Create a visually appealing and user-friendly website

 ## Target Audience

 1. Prospective employers and clients in the computer science industry
 2. Developers looking to build a portfolio website for themselves
 3. Developers who already have a portfolio and are looking for some design inspiration or code snippets
-4. People interested in my work
+4. People interested in my work (that's like 1% of people visiting this repository)

 ## Installation